LXsasse/DRG/tasklist.md

 ## Repository organization

 ```[tasklist]
-- [ ] Split code between drg_tools and scripts that use these tools
+- [x] Split code between drg_tools and scripts that use these tools
-- [ ] Write short tutorials on how to use objects in drg_tools
+- [ ] Write short tutorials on how to use modules in drg_tools
 ```

 ## Model training